 The immersion is closed to students majoring in applied mathematics, applied statistics and actuarial science, bioinformatics, computer science, computing and information technologies, computing security, computational mathematics, computer engineering, game design and development, human-centered computing, new media interactive development, software engineering, and web and mobile computing.

 Students are required to complete at least one course at the 300-level or above as part of the immersion.

-The program code for Principles of Computing Immersion is COMPUTE-IM.
+The plan code for Principles of Computing Immersion is COMPUTE-IM.

 This course is designed to introduce students to the central ideas of computing.
 Students will engage in activities that show how computing changes the world and impacts daily lives.
 Students will develop step-by-step written solutions to basic problems and implement their solutions using a programming language.
 Assignments will be completed both individually and in small teams.
 Students will be required to demonstrate oral and written communication skills through such assignments as short papers, homework, group discussions and debates, and development of a term paper.
 Computer Science majors may take this course only with department approval, and may not apply these credits toward their degree requirements.
 Lec/Lab 3 (Fall, Spring).